dfandrich/testclutch/metadata.md

   depend on the "buildsystem" field, or the values in the "ciarch" field might depend on the "origin" field.

+## Tests

+- Each test name for a project must refer to a single test, e.g. there may not be two completely different tests named "1".
+This does not mean that the same test may not be run under different conditions that test different things, in which case there should be a way to differentiate the two conditions in the metadata.

 ## Mandatory

 These are the mandatory metadata fields.